About

 I’m broadly interested in relationships between water and communication and how tides, rivers, and oceans shape diverse collaborations for justice, decolonization, and resilience.
 I use engaged research methodologies to co-create knowledge about water and communication in the context of coastal shellfishing communities, river restoration and freshwater conservation initiatives, and large-scale science-based collaborations.

 I received a Ph.D. in communication with a concentration in sustainability science from UMaine in 2013.
-Prior to joining the faculty at UMaine, I was a postdoctoral research fellow with the New England Sustainability Consortium’s Safe Beaches and Shellfish Project, an NSF-funded project to conduct interdisciplinary research related to coastal water quality and public health.systems associated with lakes, rivers, and wetlands.
-I have an interdisciplinary background, starting with a B.A. in Political Science from Bates College in Lewiston, Maine and the an M.S. in Environmental Studies-Conservation Biology from Antioch University New England in Keene, NH in 2008 where my thesis focused on science communication for vernal pool conservation.
+Prior to joining the faculty at UMaine, I was a postdoctoral research fellow with the New England Sustainability Consortium’s Safe Beaches and Shellfish Project, an NSF-funded project to conduct interdisciplinary research related to coastal water quality .
+I have an interdisciplinary background, starting with a B.A. in Political Science from Bates College in Lewiston, Maine and an M.S. in Environmental Studies-Conservation Biology from Antioch University New England in Keene, where my thesis focused on science communication for vernal pool conservation.
 I served as the conservation and education director at Lakes Environmental Association (LEA) from 2001-2010.
-In that role, I developed place-based environmental education programming for people of all ages.
+In this role, I developed place-based environmental education programming for people of all ages.
 I’m currently a Faculty Fellow with the Mitchell Center for Sustainability Solutions, co-PI on the National Science Foundation’s Research Traineeship in Conservation Science and senior personnel on the Maine eDNA Project.

 Contact